Tejaswi-dev/event-ledger/README.md

 Account Service is the source of truth for "has this transaction already happened" because it's the side with the actual side effect (the balance).
 The Gateway's local table exists so `GET /events/{id}` and `GET /events?account=` keep working even when Account Service is down — it's a queryable journal, not the idempotency authority.

-**Known limitation**: if Account Service applies a transaction but crashes (or the response is lost) before the Gateway gets a reply, the Gateway returns 503 even though the transaction was actually applied.
-A client retry is safe (idempotent on Account Service's side), but the Gateway's local record of that event won't exist until the retry succeeds.
-Fixing this properly would mean an Outbox pattern — out of scope here.

 ## API

 ### Event Gateway (`:8080`)